Alluxio/alluxio/docs/en/ufs/OBS.md

 [compile the binaries from Alluxio source code]({{ '/en/contributor/Building-Alluxio-From-Source.html' | relativize_url }}),
 or [download the precompiled binaries directly]({{ '/en/deploy/Running-Alluxio-Locally.html' | relativize_url }}).

 OBS under storage is implemented as an under storage extension.
-A precompiled OBS under storage jar can be downloaded from [here](https://github.com/Alluxio/alluxio-extensions/tree/master/underfs/obs/target).

 Execute the following command on master to install the extension to all masters and workers defined in `conf/masters` and `conf/workers`: